Skip to Content Skip to Footer

 Food Safety Tips

-Wash your hands with soap and water before you eat or prepare food.
+Wash your hands with soap and water before you eat or prepare foods.

 Wash vegetables and fruit with water before eating or cooking.